-Acute pain occurs due to an injury, like a broken bone or cut, or a surgical procedure, it’s normal to experience pain.
-Once the wound heals, the pain should go away.
+After an injury like a broken bone or a surgical procedure, it’s normal to experience pain.
+Once the wound heals, the pain goes away.
 But what happens when it doesn’t?

 When pain persists for longer than three to six months, it becomes chronic.
-Chronic pain is one of the most common reasons why people seek medical attention, affecting about one out of every five people in the U.S.
+Chronic pain is one of the most common reasons people seek medical attention, affecting about one out of every five people in the U.S.

-There are a variety of reasons that persistent pain can occur.
-Sometimes, it’s caused by an underlying injury or condition, while other times, there is no clear reason for the pain, making chronic pain the cause itself.
+There are a variety of reasons pain can persist.
+Sometimes, it’s caused by an underlying injury or condition, while other times, there is no apparent reason, making chronic pain the cause itself.